quipper/monorepo-deploy-actions/git-push-service/README.md

 `overlay` | string | Name of overlay
 `namespace` | string | Name of namespace
-`service` | string | Name of service `destination-repository` | string | Destination repository
-`overwrite` | boolean | Overwrite manifest(s) if it exists (default to true) `token` | string | GitHub token (default to `github.token`)
+`service` | string | Name of service `application-annotations` | multiline string | Annotations to add to an Application (default to empty) `destination-repository` | string | Destination repository `overwrite` | boolean | Overwrite manifest(s) if it exists (default to true) `token` | string | GitHub token (default to `github.token`)